 For several years I was kicking myself for not being a founder of Tandem.
 I let a golden opportunity slip through my fingers.
 But in the long run Tandem’s success was the best thing that ever happened to me -- it was the motivation for starting my own company in 1980.

 The real mystery to me was: what happened to the two engineers that I met in 1974 with the big idea?
 They seemed to have disappeared off the face of the earth!
 The Tandem lore eventually developed that it was Treybig's idea -- that he had come up with it while at HP.
-But that's not how it happened.
-Only myself, Tom Perkins, Jim Treybig, Fred Coury, and one or two others know the real story -- that two smart engineers came to Kleiner Perkins with an innovative idea of taking the redundant approach for hardware that telco had been using for years, and applying it to a commercial computing system.
+But that's total bs.
+Only myself, Tom Perkins (decased), Jim Treybig, Fred Coury, and one or two others know the real story -- that two smart engineers came to Kleiner Perkins with an innovative idea of taking the redundant approach for hardware that telco had been using for years, and applying it to a commercial computing system.
 Their idea was not only the genesis of Tandem Computers, a fantastically successful company, but it also saved Kleiner Perkins, which at the time was a struggling VC company with no prior successes.

 For a while I figured these two guys wound up at the bottom of San Francisco Bay wearing custom fitted cement shoes.
 But I heard recently from one of the early Tandem guys that they did in fact live, and had started a voicemail company that eventually failed.
 They apparently sued Tandem at one time for taking their idea, but never got anywhere.
 No matter.
 They never got the credit for the great idea that not only spawned Tandem, but saved Kleiner Perkins as well.
 And they never got their stock options....

 The biggest problem with the original 3000 was that it didn’t have enough memory to support the giant operating system MPE.
-Back then main memory was referred to as “core”, because it was made from from tens of thousands of small donut-shaped metallic cores.
+Back then main memory was still referred to as “core”, because it was made from from tens of thousands of small donut-shaped metallic cores.
+(At this time HP was beginning to switch to semiconductor memory, but was there yet.)
 MPE took up so much core memory that there was almost nothing left for the user’s programs.
 This is why the original 3000 was such a failure -- it didn’t have enough memory.